R350, Master Plan for Educational Telecommunications

 3.1.
 Operations center at University of Utah: To accommodate the operational requirements of the educational system’s developing multiple-option telecommunication system, a state “educational telecommunications operations center” shall be established at the University of Utah in connection with KUED and related telecommunication services currently centered at—or allied with—KUED and the statewide television system.
 Further, the operational center shall be designed and equipped to accommodate a statewide interconnection system through which to provide a variety of instructional and educational administrative services and materials in a variety of media formats.

 3.2.
-Conditions of role assignments: Responsibility for the state operations center is assigned to the University of Utah as a “role assignment” that carries with it the terms, conditions and accountabilities that are inherent in all role assignments by the Board of Regents to institutions in the system.
+Conditions of role assignments: Responsibility for the state operations center is assigned to the University of Utah as a “role assignment” that carries with it the terms, conditions and accountabilities that are inherent in all role assignments by the Board of Higher Education to institutions in the system.
 However, in the instance of the state educational telecommunications operations center, the University of Utah’s assignment is to:

 3.2.1.
 Develop and operate facilities which would be used by all eligible institutions and agencies in carrying out their unique roles and functions including cooperation with existing or future production facilities within the system to assure adequate dissemination for their programming within appropriate standards.

 3.2.3.
-Carry out the assignment in accordance with a mission statement and a priority-of-use, funding and accountability framework prescribed by the Regents as part of the role assignment.
-Within such a framework, the University of Utah (or any other institution receiving a comparable role assignment) would receive authority to carry out the assigned mission subject to periodic reviews, evaluations and role modifications as the Regents deem it appropriate for accountability purposes.
+Carry out the assignment in accordance with a mission statement and a priority-of-use, funding and accountability framework prescribed by the Board as part of the role assignment.
+Within such a framework, the University of Utah (or any other institution receiving a comparable role assignment) would receive authority to carry out the assigned mission subject to periodic reviews, evaluations and role modifications as the Board deem it appropriate for accountability purposes.

 3.3.
 Access criteria: To facilitate the development of appropriate programming and other inputs from public institutions and agencies, the University of Utah and other eligible institutions and agencies collaborate in creating a mutually satisfactory board or committee for developing fair and equitable criteria by which users may gain access to the system for carrying out their unique institutional missions.